 Stop that habit as fast as you can, and take control over your taste buds, don't let chips and soft drinks rule your life.

 Refined sugar supplies us with Sucrose and nothing else.
 Sucrose however is not an essential nutrient; we can lead perfectly healthy lives without it.
 In the process of digesting and metabolising sugar, a number of nutrients are required.
 Among these are Vitamin B1, B2, B3, B5, Potassium, Magnesium, Manganese, Chromium, Zinc and possibly more.
 That actually means, that sugar will deplete your body of vital Vitamins and Minerals, without giving anything in return.

-Hypoglycaemia is the result of a constant overdose and use of sugar; it leads to becoming insulin resistance and it may even lead to diabetes.
+Hypoglycaemia is the result of a constant overdose and use of sugar; it leads to "Insulin Resistance", and it may lead to diabetes.

-Most sugar you consume is hidden in refined and processed food.
+Most sugars you consume are hidden in 'Refined and Processed Food'.

-Too much refined salt is linked with Hypertension, Strokes, Kidney disease, Heart disease, fluid retention and menstrual tension.
-Watch the hidden salts to find out your true salt consumption.
+Too much refined salt is linked with Hypertension, Strokes, Kidney Disease, Heart Disease, Fluid Retention and Menstrual Tension.
+Watch the hidden salts in processed food to find out your true salt consumption.

 Drinking too much alcohol will damage the liver and pancreas, which are vital to digestion and metabolism.
 It can also damage the lining of the intestinal tract and adversely affect the absorption of nutrients, leading to sub-clinical malnutrition.

 Regular heavy use of alcohol increases the body's need for B-group vitamins, particularly thiamine, niacin, pyridoxine, folic acid and B12, A and C as well as the minerals zinc, magnesium and calcium.

 Alcohol affects availability, absorption and metabolism of nutrients, and if pregnant will have an adversely affect on your unborn baby.